FitzwilliamMuseum/egyptiancoffins/_deathonthenile/images.md

     caption: General exhibition shot showing the Middle Kingdom anthropoid coffin of Userhet from Beni Hasan in the foreground (E.88.1903).
 ---

+Featured here are a range of general exhibition shots and close ups of objects that were on display.
+All copyright Fitzwilliam Museum, Cambridge.